rikhuijzer/blog/posts/writing-effectively.md

 Actually, it is how things work; excitement has been selling newspapers for years.

 Excitement can be achieved by arguing against existing work, pointing out contradictions and solving problems.
-Do beware that you argue against existing work according to the rules, so don't write a paper "proclaiming the superiority of your work and the pathetic inadequacy of the contributions of A, B, C, ..."
-(Wadge, 2020).
+Do beware that you argue against existing work according to the rules, so don't write a paper "proclaiming the superiority of your work and the pathetic inadequacy of the contributions of A, B, C, ..." \citep{pWadge}.
 Instead, check out previous work and see how they did it.
 Daring to go against existing work is truly important since only adding new knowledge is boring.
 There are an infinite number of new pieces of knowledge to be found.